Updated: Aug 16, 2022

 What if you could have a guide on what to do next in your career?
 A free resource to help you when you are stuck or in a tight spot.
 You might be wondering how to interpret changes at your company.
-Perhaps you've watched your company's leadership team turnover more times than you flip a pancake and you aren't sure what it means for your career or your next promotion.
-Or you could be struggling to clarify what you bring to the table before you negotiate your next opportunity.
+Perhaps you've watched your company's leadership team turnover more times than you flip a pancake, and you aren't sure what it means for your career or your next promotion.
+Or you could struggle to clarify what you bring to the table before negotiating your next opportunity.

-At every stage of your career, having a mentor is a competitive advantage.
-Investing in building relationships can make it easier to succeed in work or in life.
-Knowing how to choose the right mentor can save you time and ensure you are asking the right person, your critical questions.
-In my career, I've shifted industries from finance to food to manufacturing to technology, at each juncture my mentors helped me learn the unwritten rules and avoid the common pitfalls to success.
-My mentor, Don Thompson, founder and CEO of Cleveland Avenue even wrote the foreword for my book, Getting Unstuck: A Guide to Moving Your Career Forward to demonstrate his commitment and the importance of mentorship.
+Having a mentor is a competitive advantage at every stage of your career.
+Building relationships can make it easier to succeed in work or life.
+Knowing how to choose the right mentor can save you time and ensure you are asking the right person your critical questions.
+In my career, I've shifted industries from finance to food to manufacturing to technology; at each juncture, my mentors helped me learn the unwritten rules and avoid the common pitfalls to success.
+My mentor, Don Thompson, founder and CEO of Cleveland Avenue, even wrote the foreword for my book, Getting Unstuck: A Guide to Moving Your Career Forward, to demonstrate his commitment and the importance of mentorship.

 Here are some essential qualities to look for in a mentor and a step-by-step guide to finding the right one for you.

 The A, B, C, D, Qualities to Look for in a Mentor:

 1. Aligned Values.
 Look for someone you consider to be a good role model.
 Do your research and take the time to understand how they make decisions.
 Do you agree with their choices, and will you respect their advice?
 They don't have to be the CEO or rich and famous.
 Mentors can help in any area, including family issues or investment guidance.
 Consider fellow alums, members of your sorority, or professional organizations who you may already know, respect, and admire.